 5. Credit card and liability accounts

-These types of accounts have the opposite accounting affect on your books than bank (or asset) accounts do.
-Because of this the Bank Balance column for these accounts will normally be negative.
+These types of accounts have the opposite accounting effect on your books than bank (or asset) accounts do.
+Because of this, the Bank Balance column for these accounts will normally be negative.
 What you want to look at is the Balance column and make sure that is correct (positive).